 PRESSERtech Client Review: Stage 2 Takes AMG GTS from “Restrained” to “Maniacal Demon”

 We love hearing stories from you about your performance tuning journey.
 Today we’re thrilled to share a Stage 2 tune review from our client Larry Flaxman.
 Larry recently fell in love with a 2016 Mercedes AMG GTS Edition, but found that it didn’t have quite the bite he was expecting.
-With two very important goals ahead of him (“more horsepower and more loud”), Larry dove into the world of Mercedes performance tuning, and we were lucky enough to get to work with him.
+With two very important goals ahead of him (“more horsepower and more loud”), Larry dove into the world of Mercedes AMG GTS performance tuning, and we were lucky enough to get to work with him and install a stage 2 tune.

-Strap in to read about Larry’s experience with PRESSERtech and his review of this Stage 2 tune, which turned his civilized and restrained AMG GTS into a “maniacal demon.”
+Strap in to read about Larry’s experience with PRESSERtech and his review of this Stage 2 tune with a AMG GTS edition Mercedes, which turned his civilized and restrained AMG GTS into a “maniacal demon.”

 Like Father Like Son, A Passion for Mercedes Benz